mmartofel/kafka-streaming-greenplum/README.md

 ./web_stream_data.sh

+you can streal from local file if no access to web data:

+./local_stream_data.sh

 Check progress:

 - at psql selecting count from crimes table

 - check commits done by gpkafka:

   gpkafka check --show-commit-history all crime_cfg.yaml